Texas's 9th Senate district

-District 9 of the Texas Senate is a senatorial district that currently serves a portion of Tarrant County in the U.S. state of Texas.
-The seat is currently vacant upon Kelly Hancock's resignation to become acting Texas Comptroller of Public Accounts.
+District 9 of the Texas Senate is a senatorial district that currently serves a portion of Tarrant County in the U.S. state of Texas, including Keller, North Richland Hills, Hurst, and a large portion of Fort Worth.
+The seat is currently held by senator Taylor Rehmet, who won the January 2026 Special Election.

 Election history

 Election history of District 9 from 1992.